edrumwri/robotics-course-materials/_posts/2016-01-03-motion-control.markdown

 u = k\_p (x\_{\textrm{des}} - x) + k\_d (\dot{x}\_{\textrm{des}} - \dot{x})
 \end{equation}

-In the cruise control example, adding derivative control would add throttle if the car is decelerating when it is below speed and would decrease throttle if the car is accelerating when it is above speed.
+In the cruise control example, adding derivative control would add _more_ throttle (compared to just a proportional control) if the car is decelerating when it is below speed and would decrease (or would limit the increase) the amount of throttle if the car is accelerating when it is above speed.

 ### Proportional-integrative-derivative control